yogan/tmux-techtalk/slides.md

     - examples: `bash`, `zsh`, `fish`, `PowerShell`, `cmd.exe`

 - when a shell is used *interactively*, it runs within a *terminal (emulator)*
-    - standard I/O streams `stdin`, `stdout`, and `stderr` are by default connected to the surrounding terminal
+    - input/output is *connected* to the surrounding *terminal*
-    - shell does not "see" the output of commands it runs → *scrollback* (output history) is a *terminal* concept!
+    - shell does not "see" the output of the commands it runs → providing *scrollback* (output history) is a *terminal* responsibility
     - *terminal control* is passed to started applications

 - shells and terminals can be arbitrarily mixed):